yqkee0411/energy_monitoring/README.md

 ### Before installation

 1. Flash Tasmota firmware on the ESP8266
-2. Connect each PZEM-004T to the ESP8266 using I²C and configure it with unique addresses
+2. Connect each PZEM-004T to the ESP8266 using UART and configure it with unique addresses
 3. Connect all PZEM-004T to the ESP8266 and verify that all is working
 4. Set up MQTT.
 5. Integrate into Home Assistant via MQTT and ensure all is working.